 - The Endorsement of the Earth Charter.
 Please visit the website at www.earthcharterinaction.org

-Transpersonal Psychotherapy is an approach that acknowledges that our fundamental humanity is inter-connected to a reality that not only includes our relationship with the earth but also with a broader conscious cosmos.
+Transpersonal Psychotherapy and Psychology is an approach that acknowledges that our fundamental humanity is inter-connected to a reality that not only includes our relationship with the earth but also with a broader conscious cosmos.
 Many of have a deeper sense of something greater within ourselves and around us yet we find it hard to make rational sense of.
 We question our soul’s purpose, deeper meaning in life, how the tiny physical speck of us is connected to the vast universe and a spiritual Self.

 Embodied Consciousness advocates that consciousness is present throughout the physical body and not solely a brain activity.